eigerco/AIPs/aips/move-spec-verifier.md

 ## Motivation

 The developers write formal specifications in Move, which can be incomplete.
 The specifications are constraints, such as a predicate `x > 0`, which doesn't specify a particular value for x but merely constrains it.
 There is a need for a way of checking if those constraints are complete and restricted specification in the most proper way.

 ## Impact

-As the proposed toolset verifies Move specifications, it will mainly impact the Move developers.
+As the proposed toolset verifies Move specifications, the target audience will be mainly the Move developers.

 Smart contract developers will be able to perform additional action - contract specification verification, allowing them to improve the quality of their contracts before deploying them on the network.